realJohnDoe/kenpo-notes/content/Salutation.md

    - Left foot left into [[Horse Stance 🏇🧍‍♂️]]
    - Wave the hands in two circles [[Inward 🔽]] down into a triangle above your head

-> ...but hold sacret the teachings of their ancestors and their art...
+> ...but hold sacred the teachings of their ancestors and their art...

    - Left hand wraps the right fist again